 Sick Leave Bank

 Employees who leave employment and return to the same employer retain their sick leave for seven months.
-If they are reinstated with their employer within a seven month period, all of their previously accrued and eligible sick and safe time must be reinstated to them.
+If they are reinstated by their employer within a seven month period, all of their previously accrued and eligible sick and safe time must be reinstated to them.
 Further, their previous period of employment counts toward their eligibility to use the sick and safe time.
-If the employee has satisfied their 180 days of employment or 2 year waiting period, or part of the waiting period, all of that previously worked time is counted toward their total time worked.
+If the employee has satisfied their 180 days of employment or 2-year waiting period, or part of the waiting period, all of that previously worked time is counted toward their total time worked.

 Coordinating with other Paid Leave Policies